-At Auger & Auger, our personal injury firm is dedicated to helping those who have been harmed in traffic accidents and other types of accidents through negligence.
+At Auger & Auger Accident and Injury Lawyers, we are dedicated to helping those who have been harmed in traffic accidents and other types of accidents through negligence.
 With more than 25 years of legal experience in this field and millions of dollars in settlements and verdicts obtained for our clients, we have the know-how, skills, and commitment to help you.
 We understand all of the important issues involved in your North Carolina car accident, including the matter of fault and liability which is critical in an insurance claim.

 Liability in traffic accidents is based on the negligence or recklessness of a driver.
 Each driver on the road bears a duty to act in a responsible manner to maintain everyone’s safety.
 A driver can fail to do so in a number of ways, such as:

 - Ignoring traffic signs, signals, or other traffic laws

 - Driving while texting or using a cell phone